Loremiak/Random-gallery-React/README.md

 Project is created with:

 - HTML
-- CSS/SCSS
+- CSS/SCSS, StyledComponents, MUI
-- JavaScript
+- JavaScript/TypeScript
-- React
+- React, React-Router-DOM
 - REST API
-- MUI

 ## To Do list